Sex cord stromal tumours

-About 5 in every 100 cases of ovarian cancer are sex cord-stromal tumours.
+About 7 in every 100 cases of ovarian cancer are sex cord stromal tumours.

-There are many different types of ovarian sex cord-stromal tumours (SCSTs).
-They can be either benign (non-cancerous) or malignant (cancerous).
-SCSTs develop from cells in the core of the ovary that surround the egg cells.
+There are many different types of ovarian sex cord stromal tumours (SCSTs).
+They can be either non-cancerous (benign) or cancerous (malignant).
+SCSTs develop from the stroma or the sex cord.
+These are cells in the centre of the ovary that form tissues that support the ovary and help egg cells grow.

-Ovarian sex cord-stromal tumours are rare.
-They make up around 5 in every 100 cases of ovarian cancer.
+Ovarian sex cord stromal tumours are rare.
+They make up around 7 in every 100 cases of ovarian cancer.

 Adult type granulosa cell tumours

 Treatment usually involves surgery to remove as much of the tumour as possible.
-As the tumours tend to be fairly slow growing they don’t tend to respond very well to chemotherapy or radiotherapy.
-Hormonal treatment can also be used for recurrent cases (if the cancer has come back) when surgery isn’t an option anymore.
+As the tumours are usually slow growing, they don’t tend to respond very well to chemotherapy.

 Juvenile type granulosa cell tumours

-Juvenile granulosa cell tumours are granulosa cell tumours that happen at an early age (usually in early puberty).
-These are rare and are different from the granulosa cell tumours seen in adults.
+Juvenile granulosa cell tumours are a type of granulosa cell tumour that tend to happen in those under the age of 30, and often in early puberty.
+These are rare and different from adult type granulosa cell tumours.

-If caught at an early stage, the primary treatment is surgery.
-For tumours diagnosed at a later stage, surgery is often combined with chemotherapy.
+If caught at an early stage, the treatment is surgery.
+For tumours diagnosed at a later stage, surgery may be combined with chemotherapy.

-Those who are younger and diagnosed at an early stage may be able to discuss fertility-preserving surgeries.
-This will keep the possibility of becoming pregnant later on.
+Those who are younger and diagnosed at an early stage may be able to have fertility-preserving surgery.
+This will allow for the possibility of becoming pregnant later on.
 You may have additional risk factors to consider and should receive chemotherapy and long-term follow up.
-You should discuss your individual situation and options with your specialist.
+You should discuss your individual situation and options with your treatment team.

-• sex cord tumour with annular tubules (SCTAT)
+• Sex cord stromal tumour with annular tubules (SCTAT)

 Pure stromal tumours